\\\ Pet Christmas

 Where can you buy Nordmann firs and Blue spruce?

 Most independent good garden centres offer quality Nordmann firs and Blue spruce trees.
 During late November deliveries arrive at these centres but are great sellers and you’ll find that leaving it to 2-3 weeks before Christmas Day, which many householders do, the trees have sold out.

-Having driven down the M23 – A23 from London to Brighton for decades, between Gatwick Airport and Hurstpierpoint, East Sussex, UK, you would think you’ve been transported into a Nordic forestland anytime of the year, where there is mile beyond mile of fir trees grown for Christmas.
-This wonderful site is replicated all over England, Scotland, Wales and Northern Ireland, where Christmas tree forests are grown to meet the UK’s retail needs.
+Having driven down the M23 – A23 from London to Brighton for decades, between Gatwick Airport and Hurstpierpoint, East Sussex, UK, you would think you’ve been transported into Nordic forestland any time of the year, where there are miles beyond miles of fir trees grown for Christmas.
+This wonderful site is replicated all over England, Scotland, Wales, and Northern Ireland, where Christmas tree forests are grown to meet the UK’s retail needs.

 Buying a tree in a pot can be a great alternative and help the enormous global sustainability issues, trying to preserve the tree growth longer, than just using it for decoration purposes, for one Christmas festival.

-Forestry England provide detailed information about their sustainably grown Christmas trees and where you can buy them.
+Forestry England provides detailed information about their sustainably grown Christmas trees and where you can buy them.

 The Norway spruce Christmas tree sales are now in decline.

 Real cut Christmas trees have to be kept upright in place and special holders appeared in the marketplace about 25 years or so ago, as an additional purchase, to help keep the tree upright and stable.

 Artificial Christmas trees became increasingly popular during the early 1960s, and have advanced in style, however, even these are prone to pets gnawing and chewing their fake plastic pine needles.